SPE Foundation Donald G Russell Scholarship

-The purpose of this Scholarship is to support and promote Undergraduate PE Students attending universities in the USA.
-This scholarship will be awarded to those who have shown a clear pursuit of Petroleum Engineering and need help to ensure their final years of studies are completed.
-Each year two recipients will be awarded a onetime payment of USD 4,000 to help them complete their studies.
+The purpose of this Scholarship is to support and promote Undergraduate Petroleum Engineering Students attending universities in the USA.
+This scholarship will be awarded to those who have shown a clear pursuit of Petroleum Engineering and need help to ensure their studies can be completed.
+Each year two recipients will be awarded a one-time payment of USD 4,000 to help them complete their studies.

 - Be a current SPE Student Member in good standing

 - Be currently enrolled in an Undergraduate Petroleum Engineering degree

 - Be resident and studying at a University based in the United States of America

 - This award is not intended for those already finishing their final year and planning to use the funds for a postgraduate degree.